Nicca42/contribution-paths/README.md

 By having the leadership role & responsibilities of the path divided amongst a role, many of the pitfalls of decentralized collaboration can be avoided.

-* ***Diffused leadership:*** As there are multiple, contributors can take breaks and work at a sustainable pace, while holding each other accountable they are also checked by their fellow contributors, preventing them from going on power trips.
+* ***Diffused leadership:*** As there are multiple contributors with the `maintainer` role, contributors can take breaks and work at a sustainable pace, while holding each other accountable.
 * ***Limited politics:*** The execution of the more contentious leadership responsibilities (such as demotions and removals) are codified in the paths governing documents, ensuring little room for power games.
 * ***Publicly verifiable:*** All metrics around contributions needs to be publicly verifiable in order for other contributors to be able to verify the correct functioning of the `maintainer`s.
+Being checked by their fellow contributors also prevents abuse of power.

 ---

+# Structured design

+Contribution Paths require an intentional environment and have incentive requirements.
+There are many variations you could probably create and still accomplish these requirements, so I will explain the concept with an example implementation.

+## Community

+One of the key benefits for both contributors and the system as a whole is a collaborative environment, resulting in overall higher quality contributions.
+To foster collaboration there needs to be a community to collaborate within.

+Community events need to be reliably held at a set cadence.
+They should accommodate chat interactions as well as voice/video interactions.
+They should be moderated (kicking trolls, its on the internet after all) as well as reliably having contributors with higher context to answer questions & set the cultural vibe.

+For example, a twice a week call with at least one path `maintainer` and two `contributors`.
+The `maintainer` reads the questions from chat as well as facilitating live asks.
+The two calls are scheduled to cover the average two major timezones of path participants.
+All `in-training` path participants are highly encouraged to attend live or submit questions in advance and watch the recording.
+The call is open to anyone in the path.

+## Available tasks & contributions

+Each successive role will need defined scopes for their contributions.
+This is a critical step to avoid over eager but low context contributors from causing more harm than good.

+`wannabe` contributors need some clearly defined tasks so they can get started, but should also have some scope for more creative or open ended but low context tasks or ideas so talented contributors can show their ability.

+`in-training` contributors need opportunities to try out the real thing - smaller versions of `contributor` opportunities are a good way to ensure they will be able to handle the `contributor` role.

+The `contributor` role is where the bulk of contributions and responsibilities should be.

+## Expectations & activity minimums

+## Rewards & incentives

+## Accountability

 <!-- # Role deep dives -->